hasibprangon/L2-Assignment-1/README.md

 ### 📘 Answer: Keyof is a keyword used to extract keys from an interface or a types or from an object type.

-## Demo

-Insert gif or link to demo

-# TypeScript Key Concepts: `keyof`, Union, and Intersection Types

-## What is the use of the keyof keyword in TypeScript?
-Provide an example.

-### 📘 Answer: Keyof is a keyword used to extract keys from an interface or a types or from an object type.

 ## 💻 Full Example Code